Gabrielkr28/Gabrielkr28/README.md

 ### Hi there my name is Gabriel 👋

-- 🔭 I’m currently working on SCI Sistemas Contábeis
+- 🔭 I’m currently working on SCI Sistemas Contábeis.
-- 🌱 I’m currently learning Java, Javascript,Typescript, Spring Boot and MySQL
+- 🌱 I’m currently learning Java, Javascript,Typescript, Spring Boot, and MySQL.
-- 📫 How to reach me: gabrielkrzizanowski@gmail.com or in my Linkedin account Gabriel Krzizanowski
+- 📫 How to reach me: gabrielkrzizanowski@gmail.com or in my Linkedin account Gabriel Krzizanowski.
-- 📚 At the college
+- 📚 At the college.

 <div align="center">
   <a href="https://github.com/Gabrielkr28">